TachyonShane/Citrix-Stuff/Image Optimization.md

 # Windows 10 Optimizations for VDI #
 ## Optimizing the Default Profile ##
 The default profile is used as a template for all new users accessing a system.
 Making it leaner will enhance login times for new users.
-To do so, follow the following steps outline by James Rankin<sup>1,2</sup>:
+To do so, follow the following steps outlined by James Rankin<sup>1,2</sup>:

 1) Install Windows 10 on your virtual machine.
 When the "Let's start with region.
 Is this right?" screen appears, press **Ctrl+Shift+F3**.
 2) The system will enter Audit Mode.
 Close the sysprep window.